Security

 <allow-origin>*://*.jmx4perl.org</allow-origin>

-<!-- Check for the proper origin on the server side, too -->
+<!-- Check for the proper origin on the server side for a form of access control -->

 <strict-checking/>